 As soon as you flip the dough round, top with the greens mixture, and the cheese of your choice.
 Here I used dabs of goat cheese, and finished baking right on the grill (grilled chicken chunks are optional).
 Keep the grill lid closed– you may need to adjust burner heat to prevent the bottom from burning before the toppings look ready.

-A little white wine and it’s a complete dinner:
+A little wine and it’s a complete dinner: